Oneo64/The-Mirk-of-Agmundr/Characters/Alfr.md

 Since Álfr is impulsive, he has the habit of blurting his words out.
 He would respond too quickly, utter sudden threats at foes, and so on.

 Álfr has a subtle sense of humour, yet it only shows during stressful times.
+His sense of humour is often a subtly childish and playful humour, even though he is very mature at other times.

 Álfr's love languages are acts of service and words of affirmation.
 With people he is very close to, his outer bold self softens.